battlecode/cpw23/README.md

 * Attack an opponent with some amount of ammo
 * Load one ammo
 * Shield

-After the round ends, bots with 0 health
+    - Gain a temporary 3 health for this turn.
+Attacks performed on this bot will first drain shield health and then bot health.

-Battlecode-o7 is a turn based game; each player's bots maek
+After the round ends, bots with 0 health can take no further actions.

 # Installation Instructions